 We notice that you have navigated to the myclimate Germany website from outside of Germany.
 Would you like to switch to the Swiss or international version of the website?

 Project type: Land Use and Forestry

 Annual CO₂ reduction: 3 407 t CO2e

-The forest carbon offset project in the region of Beatenberg-Habkern, Switzerland, supports the implementation and monitoring of a natural forest reserve.
+The forest climate protection project in the region of Beatenberg-Habkern, Switzerland, supports the implementation and monitoring of a natural forest reserve.
 Thanks to the complete abandonment of the use of wood, the forest can develop undisturbed, absorb more CO2 from the atmosphere and provide a quiet, undisturbed habitat for many animal and plant species.
 In addition, forests help to filter pollutants from the air and soil and thus contribute to more clean water.

 Forests are priceless ecosystems.
 They are an essential component in the fight against climate change, as they capture the greenhouse gas carbon dioxide (CO2) and generate oxygen at the same time.
 Forests also serve as recreation areas for people, provide habitats for many rare and endangered animals and plant species, act as a water store and produce wood – an important renewable building material.